 Based in Jakarta, YEL has established a Training Centre on Ageing to provide local and national training for those caring for older people.
 YEL also works to raise funds to assist disadvantaged older people through social welfare and healthcare.
 For example, they provide basic healthcare for sick older people in their homes.

-YEL's Home Care Project was established with HelpAge's Korean Affiliate, HelpAge Korea.
-They appointed YEL to run a pilot project in 2004.
+YEL's Home Care Project was appointed by HelpAge Korea to run a pilot project in 2004.
 YEL also publish a quarterly magazine "Gerbang Lansia" to provide information about older people's needs.